Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Concluding remarks

 \section{Concluding remarks}

 Motivated by hyperparameter selection problems, in this paper we develop two DCA type algorithms for solving the DC bilevel program.
-Our numerical experiments on the bilevel model of SV classification problems show that our approach is promising.
+Our numerical experiments on the SV bilevel model selection show that our approach is promising.
 Due to the space limit, we are not able to present more studies for more complicated models in hyperparameter selection problems.
 We hope to study these problems in our future work.
+Note that all of our results except the result on the constraint qualification ENNAMCQ in Proposition \ref{prop4.2} can be applied to the case where there are also some extra upper level constraints $G(x,y):=(G_1(x,y), \dots, G_k(x,y)) \leq 0$ as long as each function $G_i(x,y)$ is a difference of convex function.
+In this case, the corresponding approximate bilevel program has an extra DC constraint $G(x,y)\leq 0$.
+Although the constraint qualification ENNAMCQ no longer holds automatically, it is reasonable to impose ENNAMCQ for the corresponding approximate bilevel program to hold.

+{\bf Acknowledgements}.
+We thank the guest editor and three reviewers for their helpful and constructive comments that have helped improve this paper substantially.
+The alphabetical order of the authors indicates their equal contributions to the paper.